 Firebead nymphs: For anyone out there who doesn’t care what they look like in the mirror, but most importantly, spends a lot time on tailwater rivers and doesn’t mind to nymph, firebeads are important.
 As our rivers transition from winter to spring, trout will be on the lookout for easy meals with lots of calories, and a firebead provides that.
 Firebeads burst onto the angling scene about 10 years ago.
 Some argue that the firebead imitates an egg – we’ll never know what a trout is thinking when eating a fly – but there’s no argument about its effectiveness.

 Beadhead Zebra midge This is a fly tied to imitate a midge pupa or an emerging midge.
 Midges are prominent year-round in every trout river.
 However, the Zebra Midge is not just for imitating midges.
 This can be fished as a mayfly or caddis nymph on Montana’s Paradise Valley or California spring creeks, fished as a caddis on the Madison River or Upper Delaware River, and as a freshwater shrimp on the Bighorn River in Montana or Wyoming.
 Drop it under your favorite dry fly and few rising trout can resist.

-There you have it, a solid list of great fly fishing flies for spring trout throughout the U.S. If fishing is allowed and legal in your area at the time, be sure to have these flies.
+There you have it, a solid list of great fly fishing flies for spring trout throughout the U.S. If fishing is allowed and legal in your area then, be sure to have these flies.
 Armed with the proper fly and the right amount of faith, your early spring fishing should be rewarding.